teancom/flareboard/README.md

     Usage: flareboard [options]
-        -f, --file FILE                  Where to write the JSON output -t, --token TOKEN                Your CloudFlare API token -e, --email EMAIL                Your CloudFlare email address -i, --interval INTERVAL          CloudFlare history interval
+        -f, --file FILE                  Where to write the JSON output Defaults to STDOUT
+        -t, --token TOKEN                Your CloudFlare API token -e, --email EMAIL                Your CloudFlare email address -i, --interval INTERVAL          CloudFlare history interval
+                                         Defaults to 40
-            --title TITLE                Title of the status board.
-                                         Defaults to 'Cloudflare - Pageviews'
+            --title TITLE                Title of the status board Defaults to 'Cloudflare - Pageviews'
+            --graph GRAPH                The type of graph - bar or line Defaults to bar

 If no file is given, flareboard will write to standard out.

 ## Configuration

 There are three ways of configuring the script.
-Via the command-line arguments documented in the previous section, via a config file, or by editing the script directly.
-In order of priority, it will use command-line options, then config file, and then the hard-coded config hash in the script.
+Via the command-line arguments documented in the previous section, via a config file (*~/.flareboard.rc*), or by editing the script directly.
+In order of priority (highest to lowest), it will use command-line options, the config file, and then the hard-coded config hash in the script.

-You can edit the config hash right in the script, or you can create a config file in your home directory named **.flareboard.rc**.
-It is *highly* recommended to use a config file.
+It is *highly* recommended to use a config file, as passing your API token on the command-line is a security risk, and modifying the script itself will make upgrades manual and laborious.

 ### :title
 The title that will show up on your status board